Class: Net::IMAP::SequenceSet

 -

-#append: Adds a given object to the set, appending it to the existing string, and returns
+#append: Adds the given entry to the set, appending it to the existing string, and returns

 #string=: Assigns a new #string value and replaces #elements to match.